Zoo (song): Reception

 The song received positive reviews from critics following its digital release, with Lee Gi-seon of IZM magazine chose the track as one of the EP's highlights.
 Chase McMullen of The 405 website praised the song, calling it "one of the most gleeful and audacious pop moments".
 Chester Chin from Star2 reacted positively to the song. citing it and follow album track "Mojito" as examples for "extend the feel-good dance floor vibe".

-Due to the digital success of The Red Summer, all five tracks from the EP charted within the top forty of Gaon Digital Chart for the week from July 9 to July 15, 2017, with "Zoo" debuted and peaked at number 24 on the aforementioned chart, while additionally charted at number 12 on the Gaon Download Chart.
-It also debuted at number 30 on the re-established Billboard K-Pop Hot 100 for the week of July 17, and peaked at number 96 on the July issue of the monthly Gaon Digital Chart.
+Due to the digital success of The Red Summer, all five tracks from the EP charted within the top forty of the Gaon Digital Chart for the week from July 9 to July 15, 2017, with "Zoo" debuting and peaking at number 24.
+It also debuted at number 30 on the re-established Billboard K-Pop Hot 100 for the week of July 17, and peaked at number 96 on the July issue of the monthly Gaon Download Chart.